Lincoln High School

 Le'Bryan Nash scored a career-high 27 points, Brian Williams added a career-best 22 and Oklahoma State knocked off No. 2 Missouri 79-72 on Wednesday night, handing the Tigers their second loss of the season.

-Oklahoma State vs. Northwestern (Okla.)
-State men's basketball
+Oklahoma State at No. 17 Iowa State men's basketball

 Could become just the seventh player in school history to average double figures in all four seasons in a Cowboy uniform.